anhtuan0806/Fibonacci-Hashing-/README.md

 ./main
 ```

-The output reports the load factor, average chain length, maximum chain length and execution times (in microseconds) for both hashing strategies.
+The output reports the load factor, average chain length, maximum chain length
+and execution times (in microseconds) for both hashing strategies.
+Execution
+times are averaged over three runs to reduce variance.

 Additionally, the program writes these metrics to `results.csv` so they can be
 opened in spreadsheet software like Excel for further analysis.